-The central goal of PET is to present skills that can help you have happy, healthy and satisfying relationships with your children.
-The Effective Parent:
+The central goal of PET is to present skills that can help you have happy, healthy and satisfying relationships with the children in your life.
+The Effective Parent/Carer:

 - Listens with understanding.
 You will help children to solve their own problems and meet their own needs